Link building image

 Do not send emails like this under any circumstances.

-Not only can it get you into trouble from a data protection perspective (hello GDPR), but it’s an easy way to get ignored on pitching platforms like HARO.
+Not only can it get you into trouble from a data protection perspective (hello GDPR), but it’s an easy way to get ignored.

 You might even get banned if enough people complain about your misconduct.

-What are the chances of your quote being used on HARO?
+What are the chances of your quote being used on journalist request sites?

-I can’t speak for everyone that uses pitching platforms like HARO, but I typically get about twenty-five to thirty pitches for each request I put out there.
+I can’t speak for everyone that uses pitching platforms, but I typically get about twenty-five to thirty pitches for each request I put out there.

 As I generally only use one or two quotes each time, this puts your chances of your quote being used at between three and eight per cent